Hitler Youth: World War II

+On 15 August 1939, a fortnight before the beginning of World War II, Schirach agreed with General Wilhelm Keitel that the entire Hitler Youth leadership must have "defence training".

 On 1 May 1940, Artur Axmann was appointed deputy to Schirach, whom he succeeded as Reichsjugendführer of the Hitler Youth on 8 August 1940.
 Axmann began to reform the group into an auxiliary force which could perform war duties.
 The Hitler Youth became active in German fire brigades and assisted with recovery efforts to German cities affected by Allied bombing.
 The Hitler Youth also assisted in such organisations as the Reich postal service, the Reich railway services, and other government offices; members of the HJ also aided the army and served with anti-aircraft defence crews.

-By 1943, Nazi leaders began turning the Hitler Youth into a military reserve to replace manpower which had been depleted due to tremendous military losses.
+In 1942 Hitler decreed the establishment of "Hitler Youth defence training camps", led by Wehrmacht officers.
+Nazi leaders began turning the Hitler Youth into a military reserve to replace manpower which had been depleted due to tremendous military losses.
 The idea for a Waffen-SS division made up of Hitler Youth members was first proposed by Axmann to Reichsführer-SS Heinrich Himmler in early 1943.
 The plan for a combat division made up of Hitler Youth members born in 1926 was passed on to Hitler for his approval.
 Hitler approved the plan in February and Gottlob Berger was tasked with recruiting.
 Fritz Witt of SS Division Leibstandarte (LSSAH) was appointed divisional commander.

 In 1944, the 12th SS-Panzer-Division Hitlerjugend was deployed during the Battle of Normandy against the British and Canadian forces to the north of Caen.
 Over 20,000 German youths participated in the attempt to repulse the D-Day invasion; while they knocked out 28 Canadian tanks during their first effort, they ultimately lost 3,000 lives before the Normandy assault was complete.
 During the following months, the division earned a reputation for ferocity and fanaticism.
 When Witt was killed by Allied naval gunfire, SS-Brigadeführer Kurt Meyer assumed command and became the divisional commander at age 33.

 As German casualties escalated with the combination of Operation Bagration and the Lvov-Sandomierz Operation in the east, and Operation Cobra in the west, members of the Hitlerjugend were recruited at ever younger ages.
 By 1945, the Volkssturm was commonly drafting 12-year-old Hitler Youth members into its ranks.
 During the Battle of Berlin, Axmann's Hitler Youth formed a major part of the last line of German defence, and they were reportedly among the fiercest fighters.
 Although the city commander, General Helmuth Weidling, ordered Axmann to disband the Hitler Youth combat formations, in the confusion this order was never carried out.
 The remnants of the youth brigade took heavy casualties from the advancing Russian forces.
 Only two survived.

+In 1945, there were various incidents of Hitler Youth members shooting prisoners, participating in executions, and committing other wartime atrocities.